PagoPlus/numscript-wasm/README.md

 # Numscript WASM CLI

-This project was originally a fork of the original [formancehq/numscript](https://github.com/formancehq/numscript) repository, adapted for WASM compatibility while maintaining the core CLI functionality.
+This project is a WebAssembly (WASM) port of the [formancehq/numscript](https://github.com/formancehq/numscript) CLI, enabling you to run Numscript execution in any WASM-compatible environment.
+Originally forked from the official repository, it now provides a standalone WASM binary that maintains full compatibility with the original CLI functionality.

 ## What is Numscript?